cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-03-cases-from-deaths.md

 * this model assumes that the death reported relates to a case infected in-country

+* this model assumes no change in transmissibility (*R*) over time; it is only suitable in the early stages of epidemic growth, before intervention, changes in behaviour, or the depletion of susceptibles start having a significant effect on transmission

 * the model does not account for over-dispersion in the offspring distribution which could result from super-spreading events (e.g. negative binomial